BetterDiscord/BetterDiscord/README.md

 BetterDiscord comes with a theme loader for loading your own or downloading themes made by others.

 **Plugins**
-BetterDiscord comes with a JavaSCript plugin loader for loading your own or downloading plugins made by others.
+BetterDiscord comes with a JavaScript plugin loader for loading your own or downloading plugins made by others.

 **Spoilers**
 Add spoilers to your chat, simply add [!s] to your message.